 All KAT values are included in subdirectories of the directory KAT of the submission package.
-Specifically, the KAT values of KYBER512 are in the subdirectory KAT/kyber512; the KAT values of KYBER768 are in the subdirectory KAT/kyber768; and the KAT values of KYBER1024 are in the subdirectory KAT/kyber1024.
+Specifically, the KAT values of KYBER512 are in the subdirectory KAT/kyber512; the KAT values of the KYBER512-90s are in the subdirectory KAT/kyber512-90s; the KAT values of KYBER768 are in the subdirectory KAT/kyber768; the KAT values of the KYBER768-90s are in the subdirectory KAT/kyber768-90s; the KAT values of KYBER1024 are in the subdirectory KAT/kyber1024; and the KAT values of the KYBER1024-90s are in the subdirectory KAT/kyber1024-90s.
 Each of those directories contains the KAT values as generated by the PQCgenKAT_kem program provided by NIST.
 Specifically, those files are: